va3c/viewer/va3c-hacker/faq.md

 * View - bring files that are somewhere on the Internet into view
 * Templates - files you can build upon.
 Because of cross-origin issues, there is usually not much possible interaction with the files beyond simple viewing

+### _Screen Grabber_

+_What files types are currently supported?_

+HTML, JSON, JS, OBJ, STL.

+_What are some of the issues?_
+The 'Choose file' option allows you to select files anywhere on your computer or available on your network.
+Opening files this way is a new feature and there are security issues.
+One such issue is that access to texture files is prohibited.
+Thus the models with textures appear as black blobs.

+When a model has such problems, a work-around is to use the more clumsy 'Paste link' option.